ipelupessy/yaravi/README.md

 ## Yet AnotheR Arithmetic-precision Varying Integrator ##

-Yaravi is a code to solve the astrophysical N-body problem in arbitrary precision arithmatic, with a default target of the python float( 64-bit floating point) precision.
-It uses a python implementation of the Bulirsch-Stoer integrator with adaptive timestepping.
+Yaravi is a python code to solve the astrophysical N-body problem in arbitrary precision arithmetic, with a default target of the python float( 64-bit floating point) precision.
+It uses, like the Brutus code, an implementation of the Bulirsch-Stoer integrator with adaptive timestepping.
 It has crude support for parallelization.

 It can be used through the AMUSE interface (included) or seperately if